vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 ## When to commit liquidity
 You can commit liquidity to a market at any time in the [market's lifecycle](../trading-on-vega/market-lifecycle.md) when it is accepting orders.

-It's even possible to submit the liquidity commit transaction and start putting orders on the book as soon as a market’s governance proposal is submitted and accepted.
+**When a market is in opening auction**: It's possible to submit the liquidity commit transaction and start putting orders on the book as soon as a market’s governance proposal is submitted and accepted.
 That means it can be done even before the governance voting period concludes, as well as at any time while the market is trading.
 Doing so will give you a higher equity-like share on the market, which can lead to a higher share of fee revenue.

+You'll need to submit your orders from the end of the opening auction.

+**When a market is in normal trading**: If you commit once a market is already open for trading, you'll need to submit your orders by the start of the next epoch.
+SLA performance will be measured from the epoch after the one in which you submitted your liquidity commitment transaction.

 ### Equity-like share
 By committing liquidity, a liquidity provider gets a share of the market's fees.
 Liquidity providers who get into a market early benefit from helping to grow the market.
 Their share of the market, called the equity-like share, allows them to earn a larger share of the market's trading fees than their actual commitment would imply, assuming the trading volume on the market increases with time.
 This is called an LP’s equity-like share, and it is used to divide fee revenue between LPs.